What does an editor do, anyway?

 I work best when I have my hands in a range of genres and formats.
 I am drawn to fantasy and sci-fi, especially when fantastical inventions are grounded in authentic characters; contemporary love stories and friendship stories; genuinely funny books of all kinds; books that blend genres in unexpected ways; and stories that are infused with everyday magic and wonder.

 What about that typo on page 20?

 I am a developmental editor.
 My line-by-line notes might include suggestions related to clarity, consistency, and syntax.
-I’ve even been known to catch the occasional dangling modifier.
 That said, if you are not interested in big-picture suggestions, and instead want help correcting spelling, grammar, and punctuation, you should consider working with a copyeditor.
 Every book should be copyedited before publication.